RobTafe/RoboticsProgramming/README.md

 # RoboticsProgramming
-Repo for the robotics programming course

-Package Justification (3-4 paragraphs required):
-Write a brief explanation including:

 Why you chose this package (pros that matter for your project) I chose to use tkinter for this project mainly because I've used it before and am familiar with it.